Dosimetrist Schools and Colleges in the U.S.

 Most dosimetry certificate programs are offered as graduate or post-bachelor's certificates and last for 12 months.
 While a certificate is acceptable for employment in this field, it is best for students who already have a degree in radiation oncology or a related field or are currently certified radiation therapists.
-Graduate certificate programs require a bachelor's degree or the completion of a certain amount of college credits for admittance.
+These programs require a bachelor's degree or the completion of a certain amount of college credits for admittance.
 Certification in radiation therapy may also be required for admittance.
 Students participate in clinical practicums and take courses such as:

 Medical Dosimetry Bachelor's Degree Programs

 Medical dosimetry degree programs are rare at the baccalaureate level.
-When they are offered, they may be available as a track within a Bachelor of Science in Radiologic Sciences or as a Bachelor of Science in Medical Dosimetry.
+When they are offered, they may be available as a track within a Bachelor of Science in Radiologic Sciences program or as a Bachelor of Science in Medical Dosimetry.
 Bachelor's degree completion programs are also available for students that have already earned some applicable college credit.

 Bachelor's degree programs for medical dosimetry are typically small.
 Most have a total student capacity of fewer than ten, although there are some programs with capacities over 30.
 Often, these are 1-year, full-time programs, following the completion of all prerequisite courses.
-In addition to clinical education, topics of study can include medical dosimetry physics, cross-sectional anatomy and radiation physics.
+In addition to clinical education, topics of study can include:

 Medical Dosimetry Master's Degree Programs

 Medical dosimetry master's programs are similar in size to baccalaureate programs and on average take two years of full-time study to complete.
 Besides a bachelor's degree, certification as a radiation therapist is a required prerequisite of most programs.
 In addition to coursework, clinical internships and research projects are a significant part of the curriculum.
 Some graduate programs offer alternative tracks for students who are already certified medical dosimetrists.
 Programs may lead to a Master of Science in Medical Dosimetry, a Master of Health Science in Medical Dosimetry or a Master of Science in Allied Health Sciences with a medical dosimetry specialization.
 Courses that master's degree students might take include: